uwcartlab/webmapping/Chapter 7/readme.md

-Module 6: The Internal Logic of Leaflet
+Chapter 7: The Internal Logic of Leaflet
 =======================================

 Your Leaflet lab should be coming along nicely after the Week 5 overview of interactions.
 In Week 6, we dive deeper into Leaflet's inner workings to introduce you to some advanced web programming concepts.
 Week 6 includes three lessons and culminates in the completion of your Leaflet lab (i.e., no progress activity this week with Exam 1).